roblatour/OMVBackup/README.md

     For example mine runs on the first day of each month at 1am with Certain Day; Minute 0; Hour 1; Day of Month 1; Month \*; Day of week \*
 5. Set the user to root
-6. Set the command to:\n
+6. Set the command to:/n
-    (from the root user's perspective the path on your system where the createBackup.sh file is stored)\createBackup.sh\n for example mine is set to:\n
+    (from the root user's perspective the path on your system where the createBackup.sh file is stored)\createBackup.sh/n for example mine is set to:/n
-	/home/rob/backupRoutine/createBackup.sh\n
+	/home/rob/backupRoutine/createBackup.sh/n
 7. 'Send command output via email'	may be optionally checked if within the OMV Web Interface System - Notifications - Settings is enabled
 8. Save and apply pending changes